annikalogarta/annikalogarta/README.md

 ### Hi, I'm Annika! 👋

 I'm a computer engineering student at the University of Waterloo.
-I've dabbled in firmware, PCB design, and data science, and currently I'm interested in ASIC design, RF, and signal processing.
-Though I am open to trying out anything related to ECE!
+This summer I'm based in the San Francisco Bay Area, working as a silicon validation intern at [Tesla](https://www.tesla.com/).
+In the past, I've dabbled in firmware, data science, and board design.
+Now, I'm currently interested in silicon, RF, and signal processing.

 In my free time I love experimenting with photography mediums and making latte art.
-I'm actively looking for summer 2025 internships, so feel free to reach out at alogarta@uwaterloo.ca 😁
+If you'd like an updated copy of my resume, or just would like to chat about anything, feel free to reach out at alogarta@uwaterloo.ca 😁
 <!--
 **annikalogarta/annikalogarta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.